fernabe/CppND-Capstone-SpaceInvaders/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SpaceInvaders`.

+## Code Structure

+#### Main.cpp
+Defines the constants creates Renderer, Controller, Game and launches the game.
+It consists of an infinite loop where the menu is displayed.
+If the player selects start the game starts, if he selects exit the game ends.

+#### Renderer.cpp
+This class render each frame of the game and is also in charge of rendering the menu screen and the information texts that are displayed

+#### Controller.cpp
+This class handle the keyboard and mouse events.

+#### Rectangle.cpp
+Parent class of the classes Player, Enemy and Projectile.
+This class handle the position and the speed of this objects.

+#### Game.cpp
+Contains the loop of the game.
+In this the enemies and player are created.
+Collisions are checked and player, enemy, and projectile positions are updated.
+At the end of the game it is checked if there is a new record and if there is, it is saved in a file.

+#### Button.cpp
+Class for render the game menu buttons.
+Contains the positions x and y, the text of the button and if is active or not.

+## Rubric Points

+**The project demonstrates an understanding of C++ functions and control structures.**
+For example, the game class contains while, for and range based for loops and all code is divided into functions.